by Mike Ratliff

 Did you notice that good works follow salvation?
 They never come first.
 The faith that we exercise in belief is the faith that is a gift of God.
 It is not our faith.
 If it was then we could boast because it would be our work.
 God set up salvation in a way where sinful, spiritually dead people can be made righteous and possess eternal salvation

-Then what becomes of our boasting?
+27 Where then is boasting?
 It is excluded.
 By what kind of law?
-By a law of works?
-No, but by the law of faith.
-(Romans 3:27)
+Of works?
+No, but by a law of faith.
+Romans 3:27 (NASB)

 Saving faith, therefore, cannot be a work that people do.
 As we saw in Ephesians 2:1-10, this faith is a gift of God.
-Ephesians 2:10 says, “For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
+Ephesians 2:10 says, “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.”
 The regeneration of believer’s hearts that give them the faith to believe and repent is a work of God alone.
 This is monergism.
 Monergism is a word that describes a process that is accomplished by one entity.
 The monergistic gospel that Paul taught the Galatians stated that their salvation was God’s work alone according to His purpose.

-Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
-In love he predestined us for adoption through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace, with which he has blessed us in the Beloved.
-In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose, which he set forth in Christ as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
-In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, so that we who were the first to hope in Christ might be to the praise of his glory.
-(Ephesians 1:3-12)
+3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, 4 just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
+In love 5 He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will, 6 to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.
+7 In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace 8 which He lavished on us.
+In all wisdom and insight 9 He made known to us the mystery of His will, according to His kind intention which He purposed in Him 10 with a view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ, things in the heavens and things on the earth.
+In Him 11 also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will, 12 to the end that we who were the first to hope in Christ would be to the praise of His glory.
+Ephesians 1:3-12 (NASB)